stereolabs/zed-hub-examples/tutorials/tutorial_06_custom_stream/README.md

 ```

 ## What you should see after deployment
-This app modifies the live stream available on the ZEDHub interface.
+This app modifies the live stream available on the ZED Hub interface.
 Instead of the RGB image you should now see the ZED depth image.

-- In the **Settings** panel of your device, make sure that the **Privacy mode** is disabled, otherwisethe video won't be visible.
+- In the **Settings** panel of your device, make sure that the **Privacy mode** is disabled, otherwise the video won't be visible.

-- If you click in the **Devices** panel  on the device where the app is deployed, you should see the custom live video (with a delay of a few seconds).
+- If you click on the device where the app is deployed in the **Devices** panel, you should see the custom live video (with a delay of a few seconds).
 Instead of the RGB image you should now see the ZED depth image.

 ![](./images/comparison.png " ")